 In recent years, healthcare reform efforts at federal and state levels of government have resulted in sweeping changes to the delivery and financing of health care.
 The Affordable Care Act is the most prominent of these efforts.
 However, there is substantial uncertainty regarding its net effect and its future.
+The Affordable Care Act has been subject to legislative and regulatory changes and court challenges.
 The presidential administration and certain members of Congress continue to attempt to repeal or make significant changes to the Affordable Care Act, its implementation and its interpretation.
-It is impossible to predict the full impact of the Affordable Care Act and related regulations or the impact of its modification on our operations in light of the uncertainty regarding whether, when or how the law will be changed and what alternative reforms, if any, may be enacted.
+Effective January 2019, Congress eliminated the financial penalty associated with the individual mandate to maintain health insurance coverage.
+Because the penalty associated with the individual mandate to maintain health insurance coverage.
+Because the penalty associated with the individual mandate to maintain health insurance coverage.
+Because the penalty associated with the individual mandate to maintain health insurance coverage.
+Because the penalty associated with the individual mandate to maintain health insurance coverage.
+Because the penalty associated with the individual mandate to maintain health insurance coverage.
+Because the penalty associated with the individual mandate was eliminated, a federal court in Texas ruled in December 2018 that the entire Affordable Care Act was unconstitutional.
+However, the law remains in place pending appeal.
+It is impossible to predict the full impact of the Affordable Care Act and related regulations or the impact of its modification on our operations in light of the uncertainty regarding whether, when or how the law will be changed and what alternative reforms, such as single-payor proposals, may be enacted.
 Health reform efforts may adversely affect our customers, which may cause them to reduce or delay use of our products and services.
 As such, we cannot predict the impact of the Affordable Care Act on our business, operations or financial performance.